paulkarpenko/us-code-ui/uscode/title-20-education/chapter-003-smithsonian-institution-national-museums-and-art-galleries.md

 ## § 80g–1.
 Hubert H. Humphrey Fellowship in Social and Political Thought
 **(a) Establishment in Center** There is hereby established in the Center a Hubert H. Humphrey Fellowship in Social and Political Thought.

 **(b) Selection of Humphrey Fellow; term; compensation** Each year the Board shall select a distinguished scholar, statesman, or cultural figure, from the United States or abroad, to serve at the Center for a period of up to one year as the Hubert H. Humphrey Fellow in Social and Political Thought (hereinafter in this section referred to as the “Humphrey Fellow”).
-Each Humphrey Fellow shall receive compensation in an amount, determined by the Board, not to exceed the annual income of the trust fund established under subsection (d) of this section.
+Each Humphrey Fellow shall receive compensation in an amount, determined by the Board, not to exceed the annual income of the trust fund established under subsection (d).

 **(c) Functions of Humphrey Fellow; publication and dissemination by Board of Memorial Lectures** Each Humphrey Fellow shall—